sashajeltuhin/ket/README.md

 `kismatic aws create-minikube -f`

 to create infrastructure for a minikube (single machine instance) along with a kismatic "plan" file.
-The -f flag forces the creation of a new VPC and wide open security so you can begin working with your cluster immediately.
+The -f flag forces the creation of a new VPC with wide open security.

-`kismatic aws create -e 3 -m 2 -w 5`
+`kismatic aws create -f -e 3 -m 2 -w 5`

 to create infrastructure for a 3 node etcd, 2 master node and 5 worker node cluster, along with a kismatic "plan" file identifying these resources.
+Again, -f forces the creation of a new VPC.

 `kismatic aws delete-all`